erciomunoz/academic-kickstart-1/content/publication2/paper4/index.md

 publication: "mimeo"
 publication_short: ""

-abstract: Competition in the National Basketball Association takes on two formats in a single season.
-This provides a pair of fronts on which to test the existence of momentum effects, which have been analyzed extensively in finance and sports.
-We assess whether a team that wins a match has a higher probability of winning the next match.
-Since winning is endogenous, we identify the causal effect of winning a game using a regression discontinuity design with NBA data from 1950 to 2018.
-Like other recent studies, we find evidence of a positive momentum effect of approximately 4 percentage points in the regular season.
-In contrast, we find a negative momentum effect of approximately 18 percentage points for the playoffs.
-We argue that the tournament design of the playoffs theoretically provides a better set-up to estimate the momentum effect because opponents match up consecutively and repeatedly (allowing us to better control for unobserved factors such as team strength, home-court advantage, and rest time), and that the two parts of the NBA season are not comparable because the incentives of teams and the league shift during the playoffs.
-Our findings highlight the importance of defining both the nature and domain of momentum, and that, even within a sports league, the existence of momentum depends on context.
+abstract: Serial correlation in performance has been analyzed extensively in finance and athletic competition.
+Momentum is an empirically established tendency for asset prices, but the existence of momentum in sports remains an open question.
+We find evidence of momentum in the National Basketball Association.
+A regression discontinuity de sign enables us to identify the causal effect of recent victories.
+We find a small positive momentum effect overall, but a large negative momentum effect for the playoffs, during which the influence of confounding factors is attenuated.
+We discuss potential strategic mechanisms behind this finding, and conclude that even within a sports league, the influence of momentum depends on context and incentives.

 # Summary.
 An optional shortened abstract.
 summary: We apply a RDD to identify the causal effect of winning a game on the outcome of the next game.